 Institut Pasteur Diploma

-ECTS for students registered in the Mastere in Public health from the Pasteur/ Cnam school of public health (Pasteur-Cnam).
+ECTS for students registered in the Masters in Public health from the Pasteur/ CNAM school of public health (Pasteur-Cnam).

-The course is validated as a "module d'école doctorale" for students registered at partner universities.
+The course is validated as a "module d'école doctorale (doctoral school module)" for students registered at partner universities.